kgish/gishtech.com/README.md

 ## Videos

+For the non-readers in the group, the following videos are a relaxing way to get more involved with the material:

 * [Animating in Ember.js with Liquid Fire](https://www.youtube.com/watch?v=vq_BcIFM8Rc) - Presentation given by Edward Faulkner at the Silicon Valley Ember.js meetup.
 * [Animations with Liquid Fire](https://www.emberscreencasts.com/tags/liquid-fire) - Series of tutorials from the popular [Emberscreencasts](https://www.emberscreencasts.com/) by Jeffrey Biles.